areebkhalfay/EEG_Functional_Connectivity/README.md

 # Modeling Functional Connectivity During Movie Watching with Intracranial EEG

-**Course:** BMED 7610: Quantitative Neuroscience (Georgia Tech)

-**Code:** All code displayed in this repository and the entirety of report portions on EEGNet was written by Areeb Khalfay.

 ## Project Overview
 This project investigates how the human brain processes naturalistic visual stimuli (movies) using intracranial EEG (iEEG).
+This was a group project done for the BMED 7610(Quantitative Neuroscience) graduate study class at Georgia Tech.
 We utilized Deep Learning (**EEGNet Convolutional Neural Network**) to distinguish between "continuous cuts" and "scene changes" in the movie *"Bang!
 You're Dead"* (Alfred Hitchcock).

-The codebase has been created with the original research data into a modular Python pipeline for reproducibility.
+The codebase has been created with the original research data into a modular Python pipeline for reproducibility. **All code displayed in this repository and the entirety of report portions on EEGNet was written by Areeb Khalfay.**

 ## Project Structure
 ```text